 These Arañitas and Arepitas de Yuca (Cassava Fritters) are very crispy and infused with the amazing taste of aromatic aniseed.
 One of our favorites recipes!

-If you read our book, or browse through our blog, you’ll notice that many a time we credit a friend, a reader, a friend’s grandmother or a stranger we gave a ride home in an isolated area of the country for a recipe.
-As is the case with these arañitas and arepitas de yuca (Cassava fritters).
+If you've read our books or browsed through our recipes in this blog, you'll notice that we often credit the person who gave us the idea, first told us about it, or even gave us a recipe.
+They can be a friend, a reader, a friend's grandmother, or a stranger we gave a ride home in an isolated part of the country.
+This is the case with these arañitas and arepitas de yuca (cassava fritters).

-While it is impossible for a Dominican to know each and every one of the dishes of our culinary heritage, collectively, we can put them together.
-I am lucky I have met, virtually and in real life, so many people that have taught me so much.
+While it's impossible for a Dominican to know each and every one of the dishes of our culinary heritage, collectively, we can put them together.
+I'm lucky to have met, online and in real life, so many people who have taught me so much.

 This is not to say that these recipes that were passed on to us were copied verbatim to our blog, far from the truth.
 There is a process of testing, then finding out if it works, how many people it serves, how long it takes to prepare, cooking, readjusting, writing, editing, etc. But it would have been much more difficult to start without at least those snippets of information.
-We are grateful for that.
-And I am a huge believer of giving credit to people.
+We're grateful for that.
+And I'm a huge believer in giving credit to people.

 This recipe is an example of this.
-It was shared with us by our friend Professor Midence from Santiago.
-It’s possible that after a lot of changes he could barely recognize it.
-But without him I would have not found out that, besides my beloved arepitas de yuca, there existed another version: arañitas.
+Without our friend Professor Midence, from Santiago, I may have not found out that, besides my beloved arepas de yuca, there was another version: arañitas, ("little spiders" in Spanish).